LJacobDev/contact-reminder/dev_notes.md

     I'm adding 'Vitest' unit testing and I want to make use of it

+    I normally use tailwindcss but want to get practice at using conventional css for this

 # Things to do next

     Clear out vite scaffolding